 I think what I dislike about Youtube channels like Vox most is their attitude.
 It’s a attitude that says, “all you need to learn about this topic can be had in a seven minute video.”
 They rarely leave room for doubt, or reserved judgement, or the need to educate yourself further.
 No, trust them, they’ve looked into it and will give you all the information.

 But how can they be a trustworthy source for everything?
 Newspapers used to maintain huge offices all around the world full of hundreds of people working around the clock, and they still produced tons of mistakes and misinformation.
 Now a Youtube channel interviews one professor or, as in this case, sends one reporter to Japan for a week and expects them to produce a whole series of videos about the place.
-I understand this is the economic reality of news these days, but I can’t accept their self-confidence and self-righteous attitude (even though I realize that is also a product of economics – people are going to give you more views if you’ve got a seven minute video that contains everything they need to know rather than hours long videos that then admit to only scratching the surface).
+I understand this is the economic reality of news these days, but I can’t accept their self-confidence and self-righteous attitude (even though I realize that is also a product of economics – people are going to give you more views if you’ve got a seven minute video that contains everything they need to know rather than hours long videos that then admits to only scratching the surface).

 So anyway, I’m not going to address the video in detail, but I did want to take time to discuss a couple of points/assertions the video makes.